TWiB Lesson #498 (1 of 8)

 TWiB Lesson #504 (7 of 8)

 When we are defending a hand there are many important situations that we need to know about when to attack a suit and when it may cost to do so.
-These card combinations and how to play to get the most out of them are an extremely important part of good defense.
+These card combinations and how to play to get the most out of them are vital.

 TWiB Lesson #505 (8 of 8)